axel7083/Homepage/README.md

 ![homepage](https://github.com/axel0070/Homepage/blob/main/Screenshots/Example.png)

-A chrome extension which provide a nice customizable Homepage.
+A chrome extension which provide a nice customizable Homepage, you can download it from the chrome web store [here](https://chrome.google.com/webstore/detail/homepage/lldjhjmaljndmlnbomjcofanjalieahb)

 ## Widgets